Ethan-McKeever/Detecting-classical-nova-like-explosions-with-LISA/README.md

 FF_Fisher calculates the fitting factor at 2nd or 4th order in given parameter shifts and calculates the parameter shifts from not including the effects of the burst at the 2nd order level.

-test_match.py quickly calculates the fractional shift in frequency, fitting factor, detection SNR, and bias SNR for a given pair of burst parameters
+test_match.py quickly calculates the fractional shift in frequency, fitting factor, detection SNR, and bias SNR for a given pair of burst parameters.